 As a corporate value and legislative requirement, health and safety is a material topic which we and our key stakeholders are committed to addressing.

 The financial performance of Precinct is a highly material topic.
 Disclosure of our financial performance can be found in our annual reports and includes Precinct's financial statements.

 Partnerships and Community

-As a city centre specialist and one of the largest real estate investors in Auckland and Wellington city centres, we understand it's about people and supporting the communities in which we operate in.
+As a significant commercial real estate owner in Auckland and Wellington city centres the quality of our relationships with key partners and our communities are critical to our own success and the sustainable development outcomes we aspire to.
+We understand it's about people and supporting the communities in which we operate in.